 In every generation, art has been used as a means to communicate the Christian faith, even as an uneasy tension exists with artistic engagement.
 Yet, without thoughtful engagement a vacuum is left, unfilled.
 Without a new Orpheus, all that is left to do is bemoan the binding of the arts to darker forces.
 And while Christians often raise the complaint, there is also a blindness at times to the very ways in which the church is inextricably bound to culture.

 C.S.
 Lewis once wrote about the value of Christian involvement in popular scholarship.
-When understood broadly, Lewis's words are instructive for Christian engagement in the arts or in any other discipline.
-"I believe that any Christian who is qualified to write a good popular book on any science may do much more by that than by any directly apologetic work...
-What we want is not more little books about Christianity, but more little books by Christians on other subjects—with their Christianity latent."(3) Perhaps building such subtle cathedrals on the landscape of culture is indeed more winsome than making ruins.
+When understood broadly, Lewis’s words are instructive for Christian engagement in the arts or in any other discipline.
+Flannery O'Connor, like C.S.
+Lewis, believed that any Christian who can make good art or write good stories or teach mathematics well will do much more by that than by setting out to make Christian art or to write Christian stories.
+What we need isn't more books about Christianity, but more artists and writers and scientists and mathematicians who with excellence approach their work in any and every subject—with their Christianity latent.
+Perhaps building such subtle cathedrals on the landscape of culture is indeed more winsome than making ruins.

 Margaret Manning is a member of the speaking and writing team at Ravi Zacharias International Ministries in Seattle, Washington.